ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/README.md

 Welcome!
-This repository contains the code developed for the master thesis degree of the course ICT for Smart Societies at the Politecnico di Torino.
+This repository contains the code developed for the master's thesis degree of the course ICT for Smart Societies at the Politecnico di Torino.
-The project consists of a pipeline whose main goal is the one of outputting a cityJSON file (for further conversion to CityGML) storing buildings data, compliant with the extensions schemas for Energy and Utility Network developed according the respective cityGML Application Domain Extensions (ADEs) specifications.
+The project consists of a pipeline whose main goal is to output a CityJSON file (for further conversion to CityGML) storing buildings data, compliant with the extensions schemas for Energy and Utility Network developed according to the respective CityGML Application Domain Extensions (ADEs) specifications.

 To be started, please follow the reverse path from the inner folder ("buildings/file_loader") to the outer one.
 The scripts to be run are respectively: